nethesis/nethserver-enterprise-docs/administrator-manual/en/accounts.rst

 ------------------------------------

 From the :guilabel:`Software Center` install the module named *Account provider: OpenLDAP*.
-At the end of the installation, the package is automatically configured and the administrator will be able to manage users and groups from the :guilabel:`User and groups` page.
+At the end of the installation the package is automatically configured and the administrator will be able to manage users and groups from the :guilabel:`User and groups` page.